LymarPetro/miu.com.ua/painkiller-philosophy.md

 **Uber** — Garrett Camp and Travis Kalanick couldn't get a cab in Paris.
 That was it.
 The problem: hailing a ride is unreliable and unpleasant.
 The solution: press a button, a car comes.
 GPS, smartphones, and payments already existed — Uber just composed them around the customer experience.

-**Airbnb** (worth adding) — The founders couldn't pay rent.
+**Airbnb** — The founders couldn't pay rent.
 They noticed a design conference had sold out every hotel in San Francisco.
 Problem: travelers needed cheap beds, locals had spare space.
 Solution: a website to connect them.
 No new technology invented.

 ## How to Formulate It as a Philosophy